Skip to main content

 The room and pacing matter as much as the plate

-With only the confirmed facts available, the practical planning question is whether Taro's schedule and smart casual tone fit your visit.
+With the confirmed facts available, the practical planning question is whether Taro's schedule and smart casual tone fit your visit.
 The Michelin Plate 2026 recognition is a useful confirmed detail, but it should not be read as proof of a specific service style, tasting-menu structure, or seating arrangement.

 For planning, check the current visit details with the venue and match your timing to the published hours.
-Evening hours are available Tuesday through Saturday, while Saturday is the only verified daytime opening.
+Evening hours are available Tuesday through Saturday, while Saturday is the only daytime opening.

-Quick reference: choose Taro if you want a Michelin Plate-recognized Prague restaurant with smart casual dress and hours that fit your plans; look elsewhere if you need verified details on menu format, pricing, seating, or other services before deciding.
+Quick reference: choose Taro if you want a Michelin Plate-recognized Prague restaurant with smart casual dress and hours that fit your plans; look elsewhere if you need details on menu format, pricing, seating, or other services before deciding.

 Location